City utility billing

 The total amount will be deducted on the payment due date, unless your Utility Account shows a credit balance, or if you have enrolled in the Equalized Payment Plan.
 If you are enrolled in the Equalized Payment Plan, the amount deducted will be an estimate based on the average of your billing history over the past 12 months divided into 11 equal installments with a yearly true-up/reconciliation bill.
 You will need to enrol in PAWS under the Equalized Payment Plan.

-The Pre-Authorized Payment application form must be completed, signed and accompanied by a blank check marked VOID or by a Pre-Authorized Debit form from your bank.
+Sign up for online billing to set up and manage your PAWS directly or fill out the Pre-Authorized Payment application form which must be completed, signed and accompanied by a blank check marked VOID or by a Pre-Authorized Debit form from your bank.
 A separate application form is required for each City of Kelowna Utility billing account you wish to set up on PAWS.

 Changing bank accounts or need to stop a payment?
-Contact Utility Billing Customer Care at least 20 days in advance of the payment due date at 250-469-8757 (option 2).
+Use or sign up for online billing to manage your PAWS account changes or contact Utility Billing Customer Care at least 20 days in advance of the payment due date at 250-469-8757 (option 2).

 Present your bill for payment at most financial institutions in Canada.
 We are not responsible for errors made by financial institutions.